 Back-to-School Weekend Travel Ideas for Families

 Pack a picnic lunch and enjoy a short hike around Mirror Lake in the town of Lake Placid.
-Or, aspire to become a Saranac Lake 6er, climbing the 6 peaks that surround neighboring Saranac Lake.
-Want to climb just 1?
+Or, aspire to become a Saranac Lake Sixer, climbing the six peaks that surround neighboring Saranac Lake.
+Want to climb just one?
 Start with Mount Baker, which is best-suited for families.
 This will give you plenty of time to get back on the lake before the school bell rings on Monday.

 Children can rent period costumes to get into the spirit of 18th-century life and even spend time learning a trade, like wooden barrel making, to become an apprentice to a tradesman.
 Be in the middle of the action by staying at Kingsmill Resort in Williamsburg, which offers free shuttle service to Colonial Williamsburg, a breakfast buffet and kayaks for use along the James River.

 Spend a fall weekend exploring a new or favorite city in a unique way, like on a scavenger hunt.
 Stray Boots offers a variety of two- to three-hour self-paced scavenger hunts you can download to your smartphone.
 In New York City, for example, it’s a fun way to explore attractions, like the Metropolitan Museum of Art, or parts of town, like Times Square and Broadway.
 Guided bike tours are another great way to learn about a city’s history and culture as a family.